Sethispr/blair-astro/src/content/docs/intro/prefix.md

 :::note

-The `b` prefix *may* be unusable once we reach 100+ servers.
-If that happens, only `@Blair` mentions and `/` slash commands will be supported until Discord gives us message intents.
+Our `b` prefix *may* be unusable once we reach 100+ servers.
+If that happens, only `@Blair` mentions and `/` slash commands will be supported until Discord gives us message intent permissions.

 :::